 Asbestos National Emission Standards for Hazardous Air Pollutants (NESHAP)

-This rule regulates the demolition and renovation of buildings containing asbestos.
-It was initially passed in 1973 but was comprehensively amended in 1990 and continues to evolve along with other EPA rules governing asbestos usage.
+This rule regulates the demolition and renovation of buildings that contain asbestos.
+It was initially passed in 1973 but was comprehensively amended in 1990 and continues to evolve along with other EPA rules governing the usage of the mineral.

 Significant New Use Rule (SNUR)

-Part of the Frank R. Lautenberg Chemical Safety for the 21st Century Act, the EPA proposed SNUR as a way to control certain new uses of asbestos.
-The law would require manufacturers and distributors to gain EPA approval before starting or resuming the manufacture, import or processing of asbestos.
-SNUR would also allow the EPA to prohibit or limit the use of asbestos.
+As part of the Frank R. Lautenberg Chemical Safety for the 21st Century Act, the EPA proposed SNUR as a way to control certain new uses of asbestos.
+The law would require manufacturers and distributors to gain EPA approval before starting or resuming the manufacture, import, or processing of the mineral.
+SNUR would also allow the EPA to prohibit or limit the use of it.

 The Murray Bill

 Also called the Ban Asbestos in America Act, the Murray Bill was introduced by Washington Senator Patty Murray in 2002.
 The ban, which amends the TSCA, was unanimously passed in the 109th Congress.

-The act aims to further asbestos disease-related research and require proper labeling of asbestos-containing material.
-It also calls for the disposal of asbestos-containing products within two years.
+The act aims to further asbestos disease-related research and requires proper labeling of contaminated material.
+It also calls for the disposal of products that contain the mineral within two years.

-Senator Murray has held several hearings about the dangers of asbestos to raise awareness and provide education to the public and policymakers.
-She is still actively fighting for a comprehensive ban of asbestos in the United States.
+Senator Murray has held several hearings about the dangers of the carcinogen to raise awareness and provide education to the public and policymakers.
+She is still actively fighting for a comprehensive ban on asbestos in the United States.

 The Lautenberg Act

 On June 1, 2018, the EPA announced that it would be taking important steps to ensure chemical safety under the Lautenberg Act.
 The Act further amends the Toxic Substances Control Act, which has faced scrutiny for under-delivering on the regulation of harmful substances.
-The significant new use rule (SNUR) under the Lautenberg Act specifically addresses 10 chemicals, including asbestos.
-The SNUR is the first action of its kind to ever be proposed for asbestos.
+The significant new use rule (SNUR) under the Lautenberg Act specifically addresses ten chemicals, including asbestos.
+The SNUR is the first action of its kind to ever be proposed for the carcinogen.